Brendan Healy (comedian)

 Brendan Healy (18 December 1956 – 18 February 2016) was a British entertainer from North East England.
 Beginning as a musician (on keyboards and occasional trombone), he worked in television, becoming an actor, theatre writer and producer, and, later, a comedian.

 Early life and career

 Healy attended St Cuthbert's Grammar School in Newcastle upon Tyne and then enrolled on a music course at the College of Arts and Technology.
 He worked as a musician while studying and was then a member of a touring theatre group and the Second City Theatre Company.
 He played keyboards on the children's television series Razzamatazz, and toured as a musician with several acts, including John Miles and Goldie and folk rock group Lindisfarne in the 1990s.
 He also wrote television signature music for Tyne Tees Television.

+He was musical director with Ken Hill at the Newcastle Playhouse, establishing the first Narnia books performed on stage.

 Television actor

 As an actor, Healy appeared in several television programmes, including the Catherine Cookson adaptation, The Black Velvet Gown, Badger, Boon, Spender, and Quayside.
-As a supporter of Sunderland, his character Andy antagonised Newcastle United-supporter Oz in an episode of Auf Wiedersehen, Pet.
+As a supporter of Sunderland his ‘character Andy’ antagonised Newcastle United-supporter Oz in an episode of Auf Wiedersehen, Pet.